bgoerlitzHDP/registry/DEVELOPER.md

 If the title of Github issue does not accurately describe what the patch is addressing, the title of Github issue must be modified, and then copied to the Git commit message.

-And the body of pull request is encouraged to be standardized as follows:
+And the body of pull HTTPRequest is encouraged to be standardized as follows:

 ```
 - An optional, bulleted (+, -, ., *), summary of the contents of